Rockin-in-a-free-world/Rocking/solana-wallet-app/the-app/README.md

 # Solana Wallet Demo App

+Railway has access to [this repo](https://github.com/Rockin-in-a-free-world/Demo-solana-app.git) and is serving it from this [public endpoint](https://demo-solana-app-production.up.railway.app/).

 A Next.js application demonstrating Tether WDK Solana SDK with transaction monitoring, multisig wallet creation via Google sign-on, and dashboard metrics.

 ## High-Level Prerequisites